vladbender/cher/README.md

 %
 ```

 In **shell** mode `cher` runs cli in docker container.
-In that cli you will have access to all tools in the choosen language.
+In that cli you will have access to all tools in the chosen language.
 All files of the current directory are placed on `/workdir` path:
 ```bash
 % ./cher shell go
 /go$ cd /workdir/test_sources/